Can Dogs Eat Pork Bones Safely?

 If you’re still worried about your dog getting hurt by pork neck bones, try freezing them so they become brittle.

 When you feed them to your pup, remove any excess fat before feeding it.
-And for safety purposes, don’t let your puppy have too many pork neck bones in one sitting.
+And for safety, don’t let your puppy have too many pork neck bones in one sitting.

 Some experts say a few per week is fine, while others recommend no more than two per month.
-Make sure to keep an eye on your dog’s weight as well – if they seem to be gaining weight around the middle, it might be time to cut back on their pork neck bones intake.
+Keep an eye on your dog’s weight as well – if they seem to be gaining weight around the middle, it might be time to cut back on their pork neck bones intake.

 What to Do if Your Dog Eats Pork Bone